 Digital Printing is not as versatile.
 Items printed must be flat enough to pass through the printer, which limits printable items to things such as t-shirts and decals.
 In addition, any projects that require printing on fabric must be done so on items with a specific fiber content.
 This is because the garments must be treated before they are printed in order to prevent adverse dyeing effects.
 We can help you decide which fabric will work best for your project.

-For more information about which printing method would be best for your project, contact RiverCity Screenprinting & Embroidery, a custom printing studio with locations in San Marcos, and Austin, TX.
+For more information about which printing method would be best for your project, contact RiverCity Screenprinting in Austin, Tx and San Marcos, Tx.